vippsas/vipps-streamlabs/README.md

 3. User is redirected to frontend and is showed a form
 4. User fills in name, message to streamer and amount
 5. Frontend sends form data to server.
 Amount in USD is converted to NOK before sent to Vipps.
-6. Server saves the donation in a DB and initiate payment with Vipps that responds with url that user need to approve in Vipps app
+6. Server saves the donation in a DB and initiate payment with Vipps that responds with URL that user need to approve in Vipps app

 ## Vipps landing page